HuwRichmond/SQL-Employee-Tracker/README.md

 # SQL-Employee-Tracker
 > This is a MySQL command line application that is designed to display a company database with employee information.
 The database has the inforamtion on employee name, department, role and salary with functionality to also add line managers for individual employees.
+The purpose of the application is to demonstrate how a MySQL database can be created and different functionality used to interact with the database through terminal commands.

+Included in the repository is a demo video showing the functionality of the Application when used through a Git Bash terminal.
+Please note NPM had already been installed using the "npm install" function before the video recording was made.
+First time users will need to run the "npm install" command first before the application can be used.

 ## User Story
 ```md